-Acquisition and integration costs include costs and professional fees incurred to identify, qualify, close and integrate the assets purchased and pending.
-SVI has closed \$372.7 million of acquisitions in fiscal 2019, following closing \$161.4 million of acquisitions in fiscal 2018 and \$485.4 million in fiscal 2017.
+Acquisition and integration costs include costs and professional fees incurred to identify, qualify, close and integrate the assets purchased and pending, as well as purchases that we elected not to pursue.
+SVI has closed \$11.5 million of acquisitions in fiscal 2020, following closing \$372.7 million of acquisitions in fiscal 2019 and \$161.4 million in fiscal 2018.